JOHN 15

 If they have kept my saying, they will keep yours also- the world is no more willing to accept and applaud the things Christ represents and the character He displays, than it is to accept His word.
 The two are bound up together, He being the perfect expression of what He taught.
 That being the case, the apostles must not be surprised if the world does not rush to believe what they preach, for the substance of their preaching condemns the world.

 On the other hand, there were those who believed His word, and so will there be those who will believe the preaching and teaching of the apostles.
 Notice that He calls it their word, for it has been entrusted to them as if it were their own.
 They will not distance themselves from it.
 In His prayer to His Father the Lord spoke of “them which shall believe on me through their word”, John 17:20.
-So we read that on the day of Pentecost there were those who gladly received his (Peter’s) word.
+So we read that on the day of Pentecost there were those who gladly received his (Peter’s) word, Acts 2:41.

 15:21